-Protect who you are, and never allow another person to determine how you should be treated.
+Protect who you are!
+Never allow another person to determine how you should be treated.
 I had to literally apologize to myself and forgive myself for speaking and believing I was less than amazing!
 I decided at 275lbs, that I was going to be the first person to stamp myself with the beautiful seal.
 My weight does not determine my beauty.

 Step 3) Get to know who you really are

 The best thing I could have done was write down the things I love about my core.
 Who I am as a person and what people love about me.
 This was completely absent of my physical appearance and my expensive garments.
 I gave my spirit man the responsibility to display my beauty.
-In this step I learned what I had to offer not only to myself but to others.
-This step reminded me I was a pro at exuding beauty from within, and most importantly is was contagious.
-It’s something about having the Midas effect, making people golden with every touch is the key to changing lives including my own.
+In this step I learned what I had to offer -not only to myself, but to others.
+This step reminded me I was a pro at exuding beauty from within and most importantly, it’s contagious.
+It’s something about having the Midas effect.
+Making people golden with every touch is the key to changing lives, including my own.